 Specialty Latches - In addition to the commonly used latches above, we also carry a variety or specialty latches that can be used in a variety of applications like pull pins for cooler slides or for access under seating or large sundecks to name a few.

-Material must also be considered when selecting a latch for your next project.
+Material - Material must also be considered when selecting a latch for your next project.
 We primarily carry latches made from stainless steel or plastic.
 Stainless steel latches are usually more expensive, but give an appealing finished look and will not crack or break as easily as those composed of plastic.
 That said, plastic latches may be a better option if you are looking to save a little money and don't need something as durable over time.